He4vyL0v3/GhostlyGrabber/README.md

 - `data/image.png` – Project logo

 ## How it works
-1. You enter your Telegram API credentials and the target channel/chat.
+1. You enter the target folder and channel/chat name.
 2. The script connects to Telegram and downloads all messages and media.
 3. All posts, users, and discussions are saved in a local SQLite database.
 4. Media files are saved in a structured folder by channel and post.